docarray/docarray/docs/how_to/multimodal_training_and_serving.md

 ## Create the Dataset

-In this section we will create a multi-modal pytorch dataset around the Flick8k dataset using DocArray.
+In this section we will create a multi-modal pytorch dataset around the Flick8k dataset using DocList.

-We will use DocArray data loading functionality to load the data and use Torchvision and Transformers to preprocess the data before feeding it to our deep learning model:
+We will use DocList data loading functionality to load the data and use Torchvision and Transformers to preprocess the data before feeding it to our deep learning model:

 ```python
 from torch.utils.data import DataLoader, Dataset